GNYniamh/The_Library/README.md

 # PortKnocking

 A method of externally opening ports on a firewall by generating a connection attempt on a set of prespecified closed ports.

+# Typosquatting

+A type of social engineering attack that targets users who incorrectly type a URL into their web browser (ie, rather than using a search engine).
+Typically, it involves tricking users into visiting malicious websites with URLs that are common misspellings of legitimate websites.